 - The criteria for Quality of Language in Foundation Question 4/Higher Question 1 include 'references to two/three time frames'.
-If a candidate refers to three time frames, it may well be through different tenses, but equally it could be through the use of the infinitive to indicate an intension for the future: ... בעתיד אני מקוח ל - The criteria for Accuracy in Higher Question 2 refer to 'tense formations'.
+If a candidate refers to three time frames, it may well be through different tenses, but equally it could be through the present tense.
+Eg Ich gehe einmal im Monat ins Kino (present reference); Ich habe vor, morgen Abend ins Hallenbad zu gehen (future reference); Ich spiele seit fünf Jahren Fußball (past reference). - The criteria for Accuracy in Higher Question 2 refer to 'tense formations'.
 In this question, a candidate can impress by showing that he/she can use a good range of tenses, thereby adding to the range and complexity of language.